pyxem/pyxem/docs/source/index.rst

 =====================================

 pyXem (Python Crystallographic Electron Microscopy) is an open-source Python library for crystallographic electron microscopy.
+The code is primarily developed as a platform for hybrid diffraction-imaging electron microscopy based on scanning (precession) electron diffraction (S(P)ED) data.

 pyXem builds on the tools for multi-dimensional data analysis provided by the HyperSpy library for treatment of experimental electron diffraction data and